Explore the Differences between Smoke Testing and Sanity Testing in detail with examples:

 #7) Whatever bugs you find, make a note of all of them and try to report them together to the developers rather than reporting individually because it will be easy for them to work on a bunch.

-#8) If you have a requirement for the overall performance testing or stress or load testing, then make sure that you have a proper automation framework for the same.
-Because it is near to impossible to manually test these with a sanity test.
+#8) If you have a requirement for the overall Performance Testing, or Stress or Load Testing, then make sure that you have a proper automation framework for the same.
+Because it is nearly impossible to manually test these with a sanity test.

 #9) This is the most important part, and indeed the last step of your sanity test strategy – “When you draft the release email or the document, mention all the test cases that you executed, the bugs found with a status marker and if anything was left untested mention it with the reasons” Try to write a crisp story about your testing which will convey everyone about what has been tested, verified and what has not been.

 I followed this religiously when I was using this testing.